djramakrishna/cvtest.github.io/index.md

 ## Real time hand gesture recognition
 We've used the best performiing model(MobileNetV2) after our experiments and used it's weights to predict the output for each frame in a video stream.
+Once we capture a single from the camera, we pass that frame to segment the hand region in the frame.

 Segmenting hand from video sequence